AviEpstein/mapping-and-perception-project-3-Partical-Filter-and-Visual-Odomatry/README.md

 We then concatenate all these translations to get the full trajectory estimated from our mono camera rotation and translation we will see how this scale improves the result and why we receive drift in our trajectory.

+# more information about result analysis algorithim and code read the full project 3 pdf report!